Chalarangelo/30-seconds-of-code/snippets/constant-width-to-height-ratio.md

 tags: layout,beginner
 ---

-Given an element of variable width, it will ensure its `height` remains proportionate in a responsive fashion (i.e. its `width` to `height` ratio remains constant).
+Ensures that an element with variable `width` will retain a proportionate `height` value.

-- `padding-top` on the `:before` pseudo-element causes the height of the element to equal a percentage of its width. `100%` therefore means the element's height will always be `100%` of the width, creating a responsive square.
+- Apply `padding-top` on the `:before` pseudo-element, making the `height` of the element equal to a percentage of its `width`.
-- This method also allows content to be placed inside the element normally.
+- The proportion of `height` to `width` can be altered as necessary.
+For example a `padding-top` of `100%` will create a responsive square (1:1 ratio).

 ```html
 <div class="constant-width-to-height-ratio"></div>